girlscript/Girscript-Community-Website/frontend/README.md

  6.Go to your Web Browser and type `http://localhost:3000`

  Hurrah!!
-You have locally deplyed the Frontend of the Website
+You have locally deployed the Frontend of the Website